Wait. Isn't Yellowdig an automatic grading system?

 Yes and no.

-Yellowdig does pass a grade to your LMS in the form of a proportion.
-Roughly, this proportion indicates the degree to which a student has participated in Yellowdig thus far in the course.
-In the traditional sense of the word, this is a grade that reflects student effort.
+Yellowdig does pass a grade to your LMS that reflects a student's level of effort.
 So in that sense, Yellowdig's point system is indeed a grading system.

 What is the purpose of a grading system that doesn't assess students?

-By way of an answer, consider some related questions:
+By way of an answer, let's break this down into sub-questions.

 1. What is the purpose of using a discussion platform?